igorivaniuk/http-raw/readme.markdown

 Writing to `s` goes through to the underlying network socket without any additional framing applied.

+To get all the data, `req.createRawStream()` must be fired on the same tick as the response callback.

 ## var s = req.createRawBodyStream()

 Return a readable/writable stream `s`. `s` will emit the raw data from after the